-The Community currently consists of 199 independent living rental apartments (the "Independent Living Units"); 68 assisted living units and 22 memory support units (collectively referred to as the "Assisted Living Units"); and 28 skilled nursing beds (the "Skilled Nursing Beds").
+The Community currently consists of 199 independent living rental apartments (the "Independent Living Units"); 93 assisted living units and 22 memory support units (collectively referred to as the "Assisted Living Units"); and 3 skilled nursing beds (the "Skilled Nursing Beds").
 The Assisted Living Units and Skilled Nursing Beds are collectively referred to as the "Healthcare Center."

-Cary OPCO and Cary PROPCO hold the license or certificate of need for 82 assisted living beds, 10 multi-unit assisted housing with services beds and 28 skilled nursing beds.
-The Company obtained a permanent Continuing Care Retirement Community ("CCRC") license from the North Carolina Department of Insurance ("NCDOI") in July 2021.
+Cary OPCO and Cary PROPCO hold the license or certificate of need for 120 assisted living beds and 3 skilled nursing beds.
+The Company holds a permanent Continuing Care Retirement Community ("CCRC") license from the North Carolina Department of Insurance ("NCDOI").